 The NOPR stated that in order to meet the fossil fuel-generated energy consumption reduction requirements mandated by ECPA, fossil fuel-generated energy consumption could be offset with the use of renewable energy.
 75 FR 63410.
 DOE also recognized that there may be physical limitations to the amount of on-site renewable electricity that can be produced, and it may be more affordable for an agency to purchase electricity from centralized renewable energy-generation facilities.
-DOE was concerned, however, that the purchase of renewable energy-generated electricity via Renewable Energy Certificates (RECs) or direct Power Purchase Agreements (PPAs) may simply reduce the amount of renewable energy available for purchase by other entities within the U.S. and may not necessarily lead to an overall decrease in domestic fossil fuel-generated energy consumption.
-In addition, DOE was concerned that the purchase of RECs does not involve a long-term binding agreement and can readily be cancelled.
-DOE indicated in the NOPR that it was leaning toward allowing direct PPAs with a long-term contract to count toward meeting the fossil fuel-generated energy consumption reduction requirements, but not allowing RECs.
+DOE was concerned, however, that the purchase of renewable energy-generated electricity via Renewable Energy Certificates or direct Power Purchase Agreements (PPAs) may simply reduce the amount of renewable energy available for purchase by other entities within the U.S. and may not necessarily lead to an overall decrease in domestic fossil fuel-generated energy consumption.
+In addition, DOE was concerned that the purchase of Renewable Energy Certificates does not involve a long-term binding agreement and can readily be cancelled.
+DOE indicated in the NOPR that it was leaning toward allowing direct PPAs with a long-term contract to count toward meeting the fossil fuel-generated energy consumption reduction requirements, but not allowing Renewable Energy Certificates.
 75 FR 63410.

-Numerous comments were submitted about RECs and PPAs.
-The Renewable Energy Markets Association (REMA) supported the use of RECs and stated that as demand outstrips supply, more renewable energy generation will be built.
-(REMA, No. 20 at pp. 1-2) REMA also indicated that the purchase of RECs is allowed to meet other Federal requirements, and commented that PPAs should be allowed only if the renewable energy attributes (the associated RECs) are purchased by the agency as well.
+Numerous comments were submitted about Renewable Energy Certificates and PPAs.
+The Renewable Energy Markets Association (REMA) supported the use of Renewable Energy Certificates and stated that as demand outstrips supply, more renewable energy generation will be built.
+(REMA, No. 20 at pp. 1-2) REMA also indicated that the purchase of Renewable Energy Certificates is allowed to meet other Federal requirements, and commented that PPAs should be allowed only if the renewable energy attributes (the associated Renewable Energy Certificates) are purchased by the agency as well.
 (REMA, No. 20 at pp. 1-2)

-NAD and NREC encouraged the use of RECs to stimulate demand for renewable energy generation.
+NAD and NREC encouraged the use of Renewable Energy Certificates to stimulate demand for renewable energy generation.
 (NAD, No. 19 at p.
 2; NREC, No. 28 at p.
-2) EEI recommended use of both RECs and PPAs with a minimum contract term.
+2) EEI recommended use of both Renewable Energy Certificates and PPAs with a minimum contract term.
 (EEI, No. 10 at p.
-8) NNSA commented that RECs should be allowed if the renewable energy was generated on Federal property or, from any source, if the contract is for a period of five years or greater.
+8) The National Nuclear Security Administration (NNSA) commented that Renewable Energy Certificates should be allowed if the renewable energy was generated on Federal property or, from any source, if the contract is for a period of five years or greater.
 (NNSA, No. 9 at p.
-1) DHHS-IHS-OEHE was concerned that unless the availability of renewable energy sources from the grid is allowed and expanded, these fossil fuel reduction goals will not be met, and therefore supported the use of RECs and PPAs.
+1) DHHS-IHS-OEHE was concerned that unless the availability of renewable energy sources from the grid is allowed and expanded, these fossil fuel reduction goals will not be met, and therefore supported the use of Renewable Energy Certificates and PPAs.
 (DHHS, No. 24 at pp. 5-6)

 GSA expressed concern about the requirement for long-term contracts, and indicated that GSA cannot procure renewable energy under PPAs in a manner that would make them economical due to their 10 year utility contracting authority under Federal Acquisition Regulation Part 41.
 (GSA, No. 26 at p.
-2) NIBS strongly discouraged the utilization of PPAs or RECs as a mechanism for meeting such requirements, stating that it would hamper interest in energy efficient design.
+2) NIBS strongly discouraged the utilization of PPAs or Renewable Energy Certificates as a mechanism for meeting such requirements, stating that it would hamper interest in energy efficient design.
 (NIBS, No. 12 at p.
 3)